 Here are some tips to help you navigate what to say when alerting an insurance company to your accident.

-- Provide necessary details — and no more.
+- What should I say to insurance after an accident?
+Provide necessary details — and no more.
 Don’t feel like you need to launch into a long, play-by-play of the accident and what led up to it, and your opinions on fault and degree of injury.
 Providing honest information without excessive narration is the best way to go.
 When asked questions, answer honestly but don’t provide additional information voluntarily.
 If you can’t recall something, don’t try to approximate; you may end up providing inaccurate information that could hurt you later.

 - Don’t apologize.
 We tend to compulsively say things like “sorry” when discussing accidents with those in authority.
 Avoid this!
 Even if you believe you are partially at fault, this is not the time to say so.
 This may make you feel like you are being dishonest, but the truth is, the investigation will reveal the necessary information.
 In the moment, your interpretation of what happened shouldn’t include assigned fault because you simply don’t have all of the information.
 Be honest, but don’t give opinions.